Brian Hennessy

 Brian Hennessy (born 29 August 1969) is an Irish retired hurler who played as a right corner-back for the Offaly senior team.

 Born in Birr, County Offaly, Hennessy first played competitive hurling in his youth.
 He first came to prominence on the inter-county scene when he first linked up with the Offaly minor team, before later joining the under-21 side.
 He made his senior debut during the 1990-91 National League and immediately became a regular member of the team.
-During his career he won one National Hurling League medal on the field of play.
+During his career he won a National Hurling League medal on the field of play.

 At club level Hennessy is a one-time All-Ireland medallist with Birr.
 In addition to this he also won four Leinster medals and five championship medals.

 His retirement came following the conclusion of the 1995 championship.